apache/doris-website/docs/data-operate/import/transaction-load-manual.md

 #### Isolation Level

-Doris provides the `REPEATABLE READ` isolation level.
+Doris provides the `READ COMMITTED` isolation level.
 Please note the following:

 * In a transaction, each statement reads the data that was committed at the time the statement began executing: